 - 1. PPD annually, unless prohibited; in which case a chest x-ray and/or TB questionnaire is required. - 2.
 Measles, Mumps and Rubella (MMR) titers and/or immunizations are required. - 3.
 A positive varicella titer or 2 varicella vaccinations is/are required whether or not the student has had chicken pox.
-A negative varicella titer indicates that you are not immune and must receive two varicella vaccines.

-- 4. Tetanus or Tdap booster should be received every ten (10) years throughout the life span. - 5.
+A negative varicella titer indicates that you are not immune and must receive two varicella vaccines. - 4.
+Tetanus, Diphtheria and Pertussis (Tdap) booster should be received every ten (10) years throughout the life span. - 5.
 Students must receive the meningitis vaccine or sign the waiver form (see Appendix D). - 6.
 Students must receive the entire hepatitis series or sign a waiver.
 All health professionals risk exposure to blood and blood products, therefore a waiver is discouraged. - 7.
 Flu vaccination is required annually in the current flu season (fall).
-Students who refuse to take the flu vaccination may be denied clinical privileges by the clinical agency.
+Students who refuse to take the flu vaccination may be denied clinical privileges by the clinical agency. - 8.
+Students are required to follow the CDC COVID-19 Daily Self Screening recommendations, which include: - a.
+Regular temperature checks and noting any symptoms consistent with infection - i.
+Current COVID-19 symptoms include one or more of the following: - 1.
+(Cough, unusual shortness of breath or difficulty breathing, Fever of 100.4 degree Fahrenheit or above, chills, repeated shaking with chills, runny nose or new sinus congestion, muscle pain, headache, sore throat, fatigue, new gastrointestinal symptoms or new loss of taste or smell).